14 Proven Benefits Of Niacin, Dosage, And Side Effects

 What Is Niacin?

 Also called vitamin B3, this nutrient is water-soluble and found in several common foods like meat, tuna fish, seeds, mushrooms, etc. It is a part of the B-complex vitamins, which also include thiamine (vitamin B1), riboflavin (vitamin B2), and others.
+It’s one of the best vitamins for glowing skin.

 Niacin is the medical name of vitamin B3 and comes in 3 forms – nicotinic acid, niacinamide (also called nicotinamide), and inositol hexaniacinate.
 It is an important vitamin and benefits one in several ways – right from protecting the heart and improving metabolism to enhancing brain function and aiding diabetes treatment (1).

 Nicotinic acid works as a supplement and is used to treat high blood cholesterol and heart disease.
-Niacinamide can help treat type 1 diabetes, certain skin conditions, and schizophreniai XA mental illness that impairs one's capacity for thought, emotion, and behavior and is characterized by hallucinations and delusions. (it doesn’t lower cholesterol, though).
+Niacinamide can help treat type 1 diabetes, certain skin conditions, and schizophreniai A mental illness that impairs one's capacity for thought, emotion, and behavior and is characterized by hallucinations and delusions. (it doesn’t lower cholesterol, though).
 Hence, certain forms of niacin offer you certain benefits.
 We strongly recommend you consult your doctor to understand which is which.

 Well, the benefits are so many.
 But before we speak about how niacin benefits your health, we must first know how niacin works.